 The cellars are considered as having an “explosive atmosphere” (ATEX regulations) and may not be equipped with either Internet or Wi-Fi.
 It is, therefore, essential that the mobile devices work offline on an embedded database and then synchronize that database afterwards with the central system.

 Equipped with Uniface for more than twenty years, Pernod Ricard possesses all necessary internal skills to manage its developments.
 As trusted partners, the Uniface teams continue to help the group meet its needs when business or technical issues require their intervention.
 “Implementing the offline scans, for example, required a very sharp and pointed expertise for which we preferred to turn to Uniface,” explains JeanJacques Delavaud.

-In May 2015, both the driver and the new version of Uniface will be delivered and the Pernod Ricard teams can make a prototype in order to validate the proper functioning of the application and ensure proper database synchronization before migrating the SQLite module to Martell.
-In parallel, initial add-on programs will be modified and adapted to the Chivas processes and ready for deployment to the Scottish sites.
-“We expect the mobile device application to be fully operational by fall 2015 for Martell and Chivas.
+The Pernod Ricard teams made a prototype in order to validate the proper functioning of the application and ensured proper database synchronization before migrating the SQLite module to Martell.
+In parallel, initial add-on programs have been modified and adapted to the Chivas processes and ready for deployment to the Scottish sites.
+The mobile device application is fully operational for Martell and Chivas.
 That represents approximately 6.2 million barrels,” announces Jean-Jacques Delavaud.